 I normally wear a size 7 in this type of shoe but took their advice to go up 1/2 size.
 These are a 7.5 and they fit well with plenty of space for my toes and thick socks.

-The Lems Boulder Boot will fit a variety of foot shapes and volumes, whether you have Egyptian or square toes.
+The Lems Boulder Boot will fit a variety of foot shapes and volumes, whether you have Sloped or square toes.

 The Xero Xcursion is a vegan and waterproof barefoot hiking boot with lugs for extra traction.
 This model is the narrowest and the stiffest of all the ones I tried, and took some breaking in.
 I use a thick heel cushion in them to keep them from irritating my feet (I have a Haglund’s deformity so my heels are sensitive).
 Fortunately after a mile and a good soak in the bathtub (had to test the waterproofing!) they softened up and ended up fairly flexible, but I would definitely plan to wear thicker hiking socks and maybe even some moleskin on the heel to prevent rubbing at first.